EEN421/EEN421.github.io/_posts/CyberNews-Research-Automation.md

-What's your daily routine look like for keeping up with the times?
-Things move so fast it's hard to stay on the edge, wouldn't it be cool if you got a CISO briefing aggregated from several of the most trusted cyber security RSS feeds curated and prioritized to your discord channel?
-Why spend hours tracking down the latest when you can have it all in one place...
-Every morning, security leaders wake up to the same flood:
+What does your daily “stay current” routine actually look like?
+If you’re honest, it’s probably a blur—tabs open, feeds scrolling, headlines competing for attention.
+Cybersecurity moves fast enough that even well-run teams struggle to keep pace.
+So here’s a better question: what if the signal came to you, already filtered, already prioritized, already useful?

+Every morning, security leaders face the same flood:

-- dozens of RSS feeds
+dozens of RSS feeds
-- overlapping headlines
+overlapping headlines
-- vendor-biased narratives
+vendor-biased narratives
-- just enough technical detail to be dangerous, but not actionable
+just enough technical detail to sound important, but not enough to act on

-Somewhere in that noise is what actually matters:
+Buried somewhere in that noise are the answers that actually matter:

-- What is being exploited right now
+What’s being exploited right now?
-- Who is actually at risk
+Who’s truly at risk?
-- What needs to be patched, monitored, or explained to leadership
+What needs to be patched, monitored, or escalated today?

-But most teams never get there.
+Most teams never quite get there.
+They skim, bookmark, forward a link or two—and then move on to whatever is on fire next.

-They skim.
-They bookmark.
-They forward links...
-And then they move on to the next incident. **This is where automation earns its keep—not by pulling in more data, but by forcing clarity out of chaos.**
+This is where automation proves its value.
+Not by collecting more data, but by forcing clarity out of chaos.

-In this post, we’re going to break down a practical, opinionated n8n workflow that does exactly that:

-- Aggregates high-signal cybersecurity RSS feeds
-- Normalizes and deduplicates overlapping stories
+In this post, we’ll walk through a practical, opinionated n8n workflow that does exactly that.
+It aggregates high-signal cybersecurity RSS feeds, normalizes and deduplicates overlapping stories, prioritizes what matters, and translates raw reporting into a concise, CISO-ready briefing using Google Gemini—delivered straight into Discord in a format people will actually read.
-- Prioritizes what actually matters
-- Translates raw articles into a CISO-ready briefing using Google Gemini
-- Delivers it in a clean, readable format to Discord

-Not as a novelty.
-Not as a demo.
-But as a repeatable system that answers one uncomfortable question every day:
+This isn’t a novelty project or a demo bot.
+It’s a repeatable system designed to answer a single uncomfortable question every day:

-“If this is the only security update leadership reads today… is it enough?”
+If this is the only security update leadership reads today… is it enough?

-This isn’t about building a news bot --> It’s about building a decision surface. *Because the gap between information and action is where most security programs quietly fail.*
+Because the real problem isn’t access to information—it’s the gap between information and action.
+And that gap is where most security programs quietly fail.

 ## What this automation does